ltaylanozgur/ltaylanozgur/README.md

 Shortly after graduation, I decided to improve my programming fundamentals and completed 9-week Ironhack Data Analytics program.
 I learned new skills for my current job and potential data analyst position such as Machine Learning, Python, MySQL, Data Visualization, API & Web Scraping, and Inferential Statistics.
 I used these skills in 7 different projects such as Spotify song recommender, weather predictions, and football match predictions.

-Besides geological engineer and data analyst, I like swimming and traveling a lot.

 My goal is to enhance my knowledge and improve my skills.
 I look forward to new opportunities.
 Feel free to contact me for any questions and comments via ltaylanozgur@gmail.com.</p>
 <br><br>